Economic growth: FG set to review Nigeria’s Trade Policy

 “So we are looking at all the challenges and policies of the value chains and getting the stakeholders inputs to access them and know how to prioritise, improve and enhance them.”

-She noted that NICOP was already working on raw materials for selected value chains (tomatoes/chili, ginger, leather and garments) to promote trade and exports.
+Vinambres noted that NICOP was already working on raw materials for selected value chains (tomatoes/chilli, ginger, leather and garments) to promote trade and exports.

 Vinambres, however, noted that issues concerning policy limitations and gaps as well as obnoxious regulations must be addressed for any serious impact to be made.